18yuv/backend/auth.md

     return []
   }

 // if (!res.ok): This is the main condition.
 The res object likely represents a response from an API call (e.g., using fetch).
-The ok property is a boolean that is true if the HTTP response status code is in the range 200-299, and false otherwise
+//The ok property is a boolean that is true if the HTTP response status code is in the range 200-299, and false otherwise

 // window.location.href = '/': This line redirects the user to the root URL of the website.